gjroots/esp32_nat_router_plus/docs/Advanced_topics.md

 Also, it's important to ensure that the firmware being updated is compatible with the device and that there is a stable network connection.
 Failure to do so can result in errors and damage to the device.
 By following these steps, you can update the firmware of your ESP32-NAT Router + remotely and keep it running smoothly with the latest features and improvements.

+### MAC Filter :

+The MAC Filter feature provides a way to control device access to your network by filtering devices based on their MAC addresses.
+This documentation will guide you through enabling the MAC filter, managing the MAC filter list, and configuring actions for allowed and denied devices.

+#### Managing MAC Filter List
+List will be found in **Info** page
+1. To add a device, click the ADD button when the device is connected.
+2. In the list, configure actions using the ALLOW and DENY options.
+3. Use the REMOVE button in the list to remove a device.

+#### Example Workflow

+1. **Enable MAC Filter:** Navigate to settings and enable MAC Filter.
+2. **Add Device:** When a new device connects, click ADD in the MAC filter list.
+3. **Configure Action:** Choose ALLOW or DENY the list type.
+4. **Remove Device**

 ### Settings :

 They are several settings are provided to manage router insections :